Why Does My GPS Not Match the Course Measurements?

 These two factors are the primary cause for readings that don’t agree with the actual course distance.
 Tests performed by members of USATF’s Road Running Technical Council have found that runners usually will get a reading indicating the course is 1 percent long.
 (Several threads on the topic are available on the RRTC Bulletin Board at http://measure.infopop.cc/eve).

-Strictly speaking, all certified courses are long, since a 0.01 percent Short Course Prevention Factor is added to ensure they don’t come up short and fail validation in case of a record, that is probably not enough to explain the longer readings obtained by runners’ GPS units.
-The RRTC has not fashioned an official statement on GPS measurements, save to state that they are not accurate enough for course certification, but increasing requests from race directors may lead to one being created and voted on at the next USATF Annual Meeting.
+Strictly speaking, all certified courses are long, since a 0.01 percent Short Course Prevention Factor is added to ensure they don’t come up short and fail validation in case of a record, but that is probably not enough to explain the longer readings obtained by runners’ GPS units.
+The RRTC's statement on GPS measurements is available at http://www.usatf.org/Products-/-Services/Course-Certifications/USATF-Certified-Courses/Certify-Your-Course/Statement-on-GPS-Use-by-Runners.aspx.